QianZeHao123/CV_qianzehao/cv-typst-version/cv_en.typ

 *Crane Scheduling Optimization in Port Yards*  (#link("https://gitee.com/qian_zehao/map-source-version2")[#fa-github() Yard Crane Research]) #h(1fr) *April 2022 -- Present*
 - Researching crane scheduling optimization in port yards, analyzing its impact on operational efficiency, with a particular focus on the scheduling issues of inland ports along the Yangtze River.
 The project employs metaheuristic algorithms for scheduling optimization, specifically applying the GJO algorithm.
 I am responsible for algorithm design and implementation, as well as data analysis.
 The research results were published in the European Journal of Industrial Engineering, providing theoretical support for port scheduling optimization.

-== Internship Experience
+== Work Experience
 #chiline()

+*Siemens Digital Industries Group* Data Analyst Intern #h(1fr) *October 2024 -- Present*
+- Worked in the Advanced Data and Business Analytics (ADBA) team, responsible for Siemens Chatbot (DIDA) development and data analysis.
+Developed a chatbot system for internal use, integrating with Siemens' internal systems to provide real-time data analysis and support services.
+- Python, LangChain, LLM and vector database were used to develop the chatbot system.

 *Zhengzhou University* Teaching Assistant #h(1fr) *January 2023 -- June 2024*
 - Assisted professors in preparing course materials, designed content for engineering optimization courses, and provided technical support to students, helping them understand complex concepts and solve learning issues.
 - Organized and led group discussions to help students apply theoretical knowledge to practical problems.
 - Achievements: Assisted professors in enhancing student interest in course content, with the number of participants in the final course design increasing twofold compared to the previous year.

-*Tianjin Jinmao International Freight Forwarding Co., Ltd.* Server-side Engineer Assistant #h(1fr) *January 2022 -- September 2022*
+*Tianjin Jinmao International Freight Forwarding Co., Ltd.*  #h(1fr) *January 2022 -- September 2022*
 - Designed and developed customized logistics management systems for small and medium-sized logistics companies to optimize order processing and tracking efficiency.
 - Participated in daily operations and maintenance of the company’s servers, responsible for performance monitoring and troubleshooting.
 - Assisted in the development and maintenance of backend functions for the freight management system, optimizing data processing and interface design, and was responsible for database management and maintenance, including data backup, recovery, and performance optimization.